-(a) The complainant and respondent have the right to a process that is fundamentally fair, and free of bias or prejudice.

-(b) The complainant and respondent have the right to be treated with respect, dignity, sensitivity and fairness throughout the entire process.
-They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as it unfolds.

-(c) Both parties have the right to participate in the process, or to refrain from participation.
-The failure to participate will not be used as evidence against either party, but also will not prevent the process from proceeding unless the complainant determines to withdraw the complaint and the University determines to abide by that request.

-(d) Both parties may have an advisor, who may be their lawyer, present when being interviewed by the Investigative Team and the Hearing Panel, but the lawyer or other advisor will not be permitted to present statements, seek the production of evidence, or question any witnesses.
-Advisors must be a member of the University community, unless the advisor is serving as legal counsel to one of the parties.

-(e) Evidence of prior sexual conduct by the complainant or respondent with other partners will not ordinarily be considered in the process, and any evidence of a prior sexual relationship between the parties will not be determinative of the issue of consent.

-(f) If there is credible evidence of a pattern of violations of the Sexual Misconduct Policy, evidence that helps to establish such a pattern may be considered by the Hearing Panel.
+- (a) The complainant and respondent have the right to a process that is fundamentally fair, and free of bias or prejudice. - (b) The complainant and respondent have the right to be treated with respect, dignity, sensitivity and fairness throughout the entire process.
+They are both entitled to seek support from the University and to be informed about the process both before the process is initiated and throughout the process as it unfolds. - (c) Both parties have the right to participate in the process, or to refrain from participation.
+The failure to participate will not be used as evidence against either party, but also will not prevent the process from proceeding unless the complainant determines to withdraw the complaint and the University determines to abide by that request. - (d) Both parties may have an advisor, who may be their lawyer, present when being interviewed by the Investigative Team and the Hearing Panel, but the lawyer or other advisor will not be permitted to present statements, seek the production of evidence, or question any witnesses.
+Advisors must be a member of the University community, unless the advisor is serving as legal counsel to one of the parties. - (e) Evidence of prior sexual conduct by the complainant or respondent with other partners will not ordinarily be considered in the process, and any evidence of a prior sexual relationship between the parties will not be determinative of the issue of consent. - (f) If there is credible evidence of a pattern of violations of the Sexual Misconduct Policy, evidence that helps to establish such a pattern may be considered by the Hearing Panel.

+decision will not be used as evidence against any respondent and the Hearing Panel will be instructed not to draw any adverse inference from the failure to participate.

+While the AVP will be responsible for managing the complaint investigation and resolution process, the IO will work with other appropriate University offices, including the Vice Provost for University Life and the Vice Provost for Faculty, to determine if interim measures are appropriate.